LAS-NCSU/chronsemble/README.md

 The status bar reveals the name of the file being visualized and which of the three flows are included in the visualization.

 #### Info-flow pane
 The info-flow pane contains the sequence of info cards highlighted by the vertical cursor and central to the reference time.
 The data appearing on each info card is defined by the assignments made on the *Settings* tab.
+Info cards move in unison with the items on the temporal flow pane as controlled by the time scrubber; however, time on the info-flow pane is piecewise linear with each entity/event duration scaled to the width of its respective info card.
+Info card width is fixed at the time that the visualization is created and is based on the default of four cards per flow (software configurable) fit equally to the width of the browser window.
+The movement of cards on the info-flow pane then follows the flow of time as determined by the movement of the time scrubber.

 #### Temporal flow pane
 As previously mentioned, the temporal flow is the only required visualization pane and is the means by which users interact with rendered data.
 This pane consists chiefly of a timeline of the entities/events rendered from the input data and a bird's-eye-view rendering of the entire timeline.
 Entities/events are rendered on the timeline as either intervals or instants.
 An entity/event with a *start* and *end* time will render as an interval; items with only a *start* time will render as instants.
 Intervals are rendered as light blue rectangles; instants are rendered as pink circles.